Skip to content

 1.e Annual call for EUI early stage researcher funding applications

 The EUI Dean of Research issues an annual call for early stage researcher (ESR) funding support.
 EUI researchers and fellows can apply for financial support to cover some, or all, of the costs incurred in data collection and data generation (surveys, interviews, fieldwork, experiments &c.).
-ESRs should check the funding opportunities intranet page under 'Internal (EUI) funding opportunities', for the text of the call, application form, FAQs and updated deadline.
-Applicants must take, and pass, the online CITI training module 'Essentials of Grant Proposal Development' and (for empirical projects dealing with human-subject non-secondary data) 'GDPR for Research and Higher Ed' before the deadline of the ESR call.
-Some projects may require EUI Ethics Committee approval (Section 2.b below).
-ESR call applicants may request clearance after the funding decision - but before the commencement of data collection and processing.
-For data acquisition requests, applicants should first check the Library Data Portal for availability.
-If the required data is not available, write to [email protected] asking whether the Library can contribute to the cost of data acquisition.
-The reply of the Library Director should be included in the ESR funding application.
-The application form and full details are provided to all EUI researchers and fellows by email at the launch of the call.
-Each academic unit ranks the proposals and a Selection Committee decides on financial support.
+ESRs should check the funding opportunities intranet page under 'Internal (EUI) funding opportunities' for the text of the call, application form, FAQs and updated deadline.
+Before the deadline of the ESR call, applicants are encouraged to complete the online Collaborative Institutional Training Initiative (CITI) training module 'Essentials of Grant Proposal Development' and (for empirical projects dealing with human-subject non-secondary data) 'GDPR for Research and Higher Ed'.

 1.f Access to data at other institutions and open data resources